napojse/junior-test/readme.md

 - create Doctrine repository for entity `User` into folder `app\Service`.
 The repository should be a descendant of `AbstractRepository`
 - create Doctrine entity `LoginAttempt` into folder `app\Entity` with attributes `$id` (auto increment), `$user` (many-to-one relation to entity `User`), `$createdAt` (required immutable date time).
 The repository should be a descendant of `AbstractEntity`
 - create Doctrine repository for entity `LoginAttempt` into folder `app\Service`.
 The repository should be a descendant of `AbstractRepository`
-- run Doctrine command and create database tables: `php bin/console orm:schema-tool:create`
+- run Doctrine command to create database tables: `php bin/console orm:schema-tool:create`

 UI
 -----------